 Tour the Munich Residenz

 The Residenz served as the seat of government and home of the Bavarian dukes, electors, and kings from 1508 to 1918.
-Originally, it was a much smaller castle.
-Over the years, each new generation added to the Residenz and it eventually became the sprawling complex it is today.
+Originally, it was a much smaller castle but each new generation added to the Residenz until it eventually became the sprawling complex it is today.

 Oogle the Cuvilliés Theatre